 Germany's economic bailout measures have so far proceeded in two stages, with the enactment of the Financial Market Stabilization Act in October and November 2008 and of a stimulus plan in January/February 2009.
-Furthermore, on 20 March 2009, the lower house of the German Bundestag passed the 'Emergency Takeover Law' paving way, if accepted by the upper house in early April 2009, the nationalisation of some banks, such as that of Hypo Real Estate AG.
+Furthermore, on 9 April 2009, the Financial Market Stabilization Supplementary Act was passed, paving the way for the nationalisation of some banks, such as that of Hypo Real Estate AG.